• Skip to primary navigation

 • 💬 Reviews

-Let's face it; some people don't care for tofu or soy products, which is why I've concocted another way to make vegan egg salad without using fake meat or soy products.
+Let's face it; some people don't care for tofu or soy products, so I've concocted another way to make vegan egg salad without using fake meat or soy products.

 Recently, I found a chickpea egg salad at Whole Foods Market.
 However, the number of ingredients steered me away from buying it.
-Since I like to eat a whole foods plant-based plan, I figured I should make my own version of a chickpea egg salad recipe.
+Since I like to eat a whole foods plant-based plan, I made my own version of a chickpea egg salad recipe.

 Chickpea Egg Salad ingredients: chickpeas, cashew mayo, yellow and dijon mustard, seasonings and dill. green onions and celery in bowls on the counter.